Ko (film): Standalone sequel

 A standalone sequel titled Ko 2 was announced in 2015 by the same producers which features a different cast and crew, except Prakash Raj, who reprised his role from the original.
+It is a remake of 2014 Telugu film Prathinidhi.
 The film was released in May 2016.

 Legacy

-Brahmanandam performed a parody of the song "Ennamo Edho" in the Telugu film Naayak (2013).
-The placement of the song "Venpaniye" in Ko was widely criticised, and Anand made self-deprecating humour of it in his next film Maattrraan (2012).
+Ko catapulted Jiiva to stardom, and helped Ajmal attain numerous offers to play lead roles, despite his character being an antagonist.
+The placement of the song "Venpaniye" in Ko was, however, widely criticised, and Anand made self-deprecating humour of it in his next film Maattrraan (2012).
 Karthika's looks in Ko, especially her eyebrows, became known as the "Karthika Look" and was also a popular choice for beauty parlour customers, but also generated rumours of the actress performing cosmetic surgery.